isthatbryan/isthatbryan/README.md

 - 👋 Hi, I’m @isthatbryan
 - 👀 I’m interested in web3, computers and graphics
 - 🌱 I’m currently studying computer science
-- 💞️ I’m looking to collaborate on projescts such as game dev, app dev and web dev
+- 💞️ I’m looking to collaborate on projects such as game dev, app dev and web dev
 - 📫 How to reach me X and Email

 <!---